OneStep-elecTRON/onestep-electron-content/Courses/easy_track/Linear Regression/linearreg.md

 <img src="https://github.com/Anjali001/onestep-electron-content/blob/main/Courses/easy_track/Linear%20Regression/LR_formulae.jpg" alt="drawing" width="700"/>
  </p>
 <br/>

+Now, we have learnt the mathematical statistics part behind linear regression, let's move forward to learn how this is used in Machine Learning.
+First go through linear regression algorithm from scratch to learn, how linear regression works behind the scene.
+Once you've completed it, move on to the second link provided below to see how you can simply import linear regression from Sklearn library and use it in your data with 2-3 simple lines of code. <br/>

 Want to know how to implement linear regression algorithm from Scratch, Follow this link: https://colab.research.google.com/drive/1-q7YKL852EHdiNheQSXATmfBynjqT_7Y?usp=sharing
 <br/>

 Check this link to see how to use linear regression algorithm using Sklearn Library: https://github.com/Anjali001/GRIP_Tasks/blob/master/Linear_Regression.ipynb
 <br/>